-Palmers Green Branch, Wood Green Group, London.
-N22 6QQ
+2-4 Aldermans Hill, Palmers Green, N13 4PH

-Incorporated 6th March 1996 as a Company Limited by Guarantee and not having a Share capital.

-Memorandum of Articles of Association as amended by Special Resolution 11th January 2007.

-The Charity occupy the Premises under the terms of a commercial lease for a term of twenty years renewed from 2016
+The Charity was incorporated 6th March 1996 as a Company Limited by Guarantee and does not have a Share capital.
+The Memorandum of Articles of Association are as amended by Special Resolution 11th January 2007.
+The Charity occupy the premises under the terms of a commercial lease from the London Borough of Enfield for a term of twenty years renewed from 2016

-Structure, Governance and Management